 In September 2021, Loudpack was served with a complaint for compensatory damages alleging claims for product liability, misrepresentation, and negligence.
 The plaintiff has alleged that in January 2019, he ingested Kingpen Skywalker OG and Select Adjustable Pro vaporizer products and had an adverse allergic reaction to the products resulting in serious bodily injury.
 Loudpack tendered a claim with its insurance carrier to assist in the defense of this matter.
 A mediation was scheduled for November 14, 2023.
-A mediator's proposal to settle the matter is under consideration by the parties.
+On December 21, 2023, the parties executed a settlement agreement, pursuant to which Loudpack agreed to make a settlement payment to the plaintiff to resolve all claims.